We earn commissions from brands listed on this site, which influences how listings are presented.

 Pros: This is the most straightforward way to help your kids go to college and avoid the hassles of applying for student loans.
 If you have cash in a savings account or other nest egg, you pay the bill and it’s done.
 Neither you nor your kids are in debt or need to worry about payments, and your credit score doesn’t take a hit.

-If you take out a loan in your name, you may have an easier time qualifying and getting a lower interest rate than your kids would.
-For example, home equity loans can be relatively quick and easy to qualify for.
+If you take out a loan in your name, you may have an easier time qualifying or getting a lower interest rate than your kids would.
+That could include home‑equity or personal loans.
+However, home‑equity borrowing uses your home as collateral, so failure to repay can put your house at risk.

 Compare Student Loan Refinance Options